Do Galactic Antiprotons Come from Decaying Dark Matter?: Alternative Astrophysical Sources of Antiprotons

-As the observed anomalous $\bar p$ luminosity $L_{\bar p}$ from our Galaxy is no larger than about $10^{35}$ erg/s, in scenario a) the actual required anomalous $\bar p$ luminosity from our Galaxy would then be about $10^{35}l / (f_r f_p)$ erg/s, where $ l$ is the loss factor they underwent in being decelerated down to below 1 GeV from above their production threshold of 10 GeV, $f_r$ is the fraction of low energy $\bar p$s that get reaccelerated, and $f_p$ is the fraction of energy, after the reacceleration event, that is accelerated from below 1 GeV to beyond 100 GeV.
+As an observable level of anomalous $\bar p$s would suggest a $\bar p$ luminosity $L_{\bar p}$ from our Galaxy of at least of order $10^{35}$ erg s$^{-1}$ (i.e. $10^{-4}$ of the CR luminosity above 100 GeV).
+In scenario a) the actual required anomalous $\bar p$ luminosity from our Galaxy would then be about $10^{35}l / (f_r f_p)$ erg s$^{-1}$, where $ l$ is the loss factor the $\bar p$s would undergo in being decelerated to below 1 GeV from above their production threshold of 10 GeV, $f_r$ is the fraction of low energy $\bar p$s that get reaccelerated, and $f_p$ is the fraction of energy, among the reaccelerated particles, in particles that are reaccelerated to beyond 100 GeV.
 The loss factor $ l$ is clearly at least 10.
-The B/C ratio, which decreases with energy over two decades of energy per nucleon, requires $f_r \ll 1$, and, if the reacceleration imparts a CR spectrum of $E^{-2-p}dE$, then $f_p \le 10^{-2p}$.
-The primary cosmic rays that originally produced the $\bar p$s must have required at least $\sim 10^3 L_{\bar p}$.
-Altogether, $10^{38}l / (f_r f_p)$ erg/s are required in primary CR at $E \ge 10$ GeV in order to produce the low energy $\bar p$s that would by hypothesis be reaccelerated to beyond 100 GeV.
-This would exceed or come very close to the total CR output from the Galaxy and the question would arise as to why there is no evidence of this additional class of sources in the primary cosmic rays data.
+The boron (B) to carbon (C) ratio, which decreases with energy over two decades of energy per nucleon, requires $f_r \ll 1$, because secondaries that are reaccelerated from low energy have the same spectrum as primaries \citep{ 1980ApJ...237..809E}, hence the B/C ratio would not decrease if the boron had a significant reaccelerated component.
+If the (presumably shock) reacceleration imparts a CR spectrum of $E^{-2-p}dE$, then $f_p \le 10^{-2p}$.
+As the $\bar p$ production efficiency is at most $\sim 10^{-2}$, the primary cosmic rays that originally produced the $\bar p$s must have required at least $\sim 10^2 L_{\bar p}$.
+Altogether, $10^{37}l / (f_r f_p)$ erg s$^{-1}$ are required in primary CR at $E \gtrsim 10^2$ GeV in order to produce the low energy $\bar p$s that would by hypothesis be reaccelerated to beyond 100 GeV.
+This would be comparable to the total CR output from the Galaxy above $10^2$ GeV, and the question would arise as to why there is no evidence of this additional class of sources in the primary CR data.